amirshapkota/stock-market-qlearning/README.md

 The Q-table is updated after every action, allowing the trader for the best long-term rewards (maximizing their balance).

 The final balance of the trader is plotted over the 1000 simulation steps

+## q-learning

+Q-learning is a type of reinforcement learning (RL) algorithm where an agent learns to make decisions by interacting with an environment and receiving feedback (rewards or penalties).
+The goal of Q-learning is to learn an optimal policy that maximizes the cumulative reward over time.